 The executive branch of the government, as well, must be made to respond more quickly to current problems and concerns of our people, and must have a more systematic approach to long-range planning.
 In the President's office, for example, we need a council of social advisors analogous to the council of economic advisors.

-Just as the latter seeks to inform and advise the President and the congress on all economic matters, so the council of social advisors would act in areas of social and environmental concern - including housing, health, education, civil rights, crime, welfare and poverty.
-And this capacity for judgement and decision is needed at every level of government - Federal, State and local.
+Just as the latter seeks to inform and advise the President and the congress on all economic matters, so the council of social advisors would act in areas of social and environmental rights, crime, welfare, and poverty.
+And this capacity for judgement and decision is needed at every level of government - Federal, State, and local and the Courts - Equal opportunit liberate man through the ability to think to desire